-Set in the large seaside town of Worthing at the foot of the South Downs, Neptune House is situated a stone's throw from the seafront, with amenities close by, offering you the level of luxury and convenience you want.
+Set in the large seaside town of Worthing at the foot of the South Downs, Neptune House is situated a stone's throw from the seafront with amenities close by, offering you the level of luxury and convenience you want in retirement.

 Our aim is to make each and every day easier for you.
 Our support services are totally flexible, so you'll pay only for the care you use.
-What's more, there will be a bistro, which you can make use of whenever you don't feel like cooking, and there will also be a hair and nail salon for when you're in need of a little pampering.
+What's more there is a bistro, which you can make use of whenever you don't feel like cooking, and there is also a hair and nail salon for when you're in need of a little pampering.
 The Estate Management team will be on hand 24 hours a day and there'll be an Estates Manager overseeing all aspects of the development, from your personal care to buildings maintenance.
 You'll also benefit from the added security of a camera entry system.
-We also ensure all of our developments are fully accessible, with lifts to all floors.
+We also ensure all of our developments are fully accessible, with lifts and level access.

 The town centre is a short bus ride away from the development, where you'll find a whole host of local amenities, including various supermarkets, a doctor's surgery, several pharmacies and a leisure centre.
 The train station is also just over a mile away, from which you can reach Brighton in just 20 minutes and London Victoria in 90 minutes.
 Worthing is also home to a wealth of pubs, cafes and eateries, as well as all your favourite high-street shops and some lovely independent boutiques.

 - Beautiful seaside location at the foot of the South Downs

 - Personal care tailored to your needs and preferences